Draussenduscher/Marginalia/README.md

 # Marginalia

-Side notes for (long) html pages.
+Side notes for (long) HTML pages.
 Can be shown one by one within the margin.
 Click on text labels to show side note.

 **Marginalia** (engl.) = side notes: marks made in the margins of a book or other document.
 They may be scribbles, comments, glosses (annotations), critiques, doodles, or illuminations (en.wikipedia.org)

-**Marginalien** (dt.) = Randnotizen, Randbemerkungen: auf dem Rand einer Buchseite oder eines Manuskripts platzierte Bemerkungen, die Kommentare, Hinweise oder Korrekturen zu Textstellen bieten (de.wikipedia.org)

 ## Purpose